 ...I decided to ride it out, and see where it took me.
 Part of the journey... part of the story... blah... blah...I think I'm going to look back on that as a significant moment.
 We'll see.And, did I ever "see"!
 The experience followed, the "lessons" became apparent later with distanced perspective and, most importantly, sprouted directly from the organic soil of these encounters rather than any preconceptions.
 I applied no preconceived notion to fit them within a schema.
 In fact, the P.O.V. was amended to "Work in Progress."
 Some of this from Day #3 will sound familiar.
 It's been the consistent foundation beneath nearly every idea:

 -5/24/08: "The Road Has Always Led West"

 ... the [awareness of] serendipity kicked in.
 I figured out why he picked me up, and then had a pretty good idea why I was now heading west...
 Again, the conversation- as with the night before with Richard- centered on finding answers within yourself rather than Pink Floyd's "someone or something to show you the way"; or Leonard Cohen's "Waiting for the Miracle": "...
-The idea's getting clearer.On some level, I was immediately shown that I had been looking in the wrong direction both on the map & in my mind; I started under the wrong impression as to what this odyssey was about, or that I could even know what that was.
-Any credit I deserve from that point forward centers on that initial ability to depersonalize the mistake, and let the odyssey define itself, which it did almost immediately... with Richard and especially Dennis... although I wouldn't see to what extent for over a year.
+The idea's getting clearer.On some level, I was immediately shown I had been looking in the wrong direction both on the map and in my mind; I started under the wrong impression as to what this journey was about or that I could even know what that was.
+Any credit I deserve from that point forward centers on an initial ability to depersonalize the mistake and let the trip define itself, which it did almost immediately with Richard and especially Dennis even if I didn't completely see it for more than a year.